AthiraThulasi/JavaLearningJournal/06_Understanding_Code_Execution/README.md

 ```
 This marks the **end of the main() method**.

-Once it ends, all local variables that were pushed onto the stack are now popped out — the stack is cleared for that method call.
+When the method ends, all the local variables created inside the stack are removed and stack is cleared, and he program ends.
  ```

 ### Line 11: } // class closing brace